hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 4: Create `main.py` (FastAPI App)

 This is the core of your backend.
 Agent 4 (`/fetch-from-internet`) now uses a custom web scraper to get search results from DuckDuckGo, which are then summarized by Gemini.
+It includes improved logic to filter out advertisements.

 ```python
 # backend/main.py